What you need to know about magnesium

 Magnesium is an essential nutrient used by every organ, and active in more than 300 chemical reactions in your body.

-It’s a key player in a wide range of processes in our bodies – from regulating muscle and nerve function, blood sugar levels and blood pressure, to making protein, bone and DNA.
+It’s a key player in a wide range of processes in our bodies – from regulating muscle and nerve function, blood sugar levels and vascular tone, to making protein, bone and DNA.

 Magnesium helps to support a number of areas in body including muscle health, heart health and nervous system function.